NREL/AeroMesh/docs/source/parameters.rst

 Parameter Descriptions
 -----------------------------

-The schema above contains a combination of 3D, 2D, and general parameters.
-Additionally, some of these parameters are optional.
-The tables below will provide further details on the parameters and their functions.
+The schema above contains domain and refinement parameters.
+The following sections will describe the domain and refinement customizability offered by AeroMesh, as well as some different options offered in 3D and 2D meshes that can provide additional flexibility.

-2D and 3D Parameters
+Domain Parameters
 ~~~~~~~~~~~~~~~~~~~~~~
-The following list details the parameters used across all meshing procedures.
-If the parameters are not optional, they can never be safely omitted.
+This section details the parameters that define the domain for both 2D and 3D simulations.
+These parameters are not optional and must be included in every meshing procedure.

 .. list-table::
     :header-rows: 1